project-flogo/microgateway/activity/anomaly/examples/api/README.md

  "error": "anomaly!"
 }
 ```
-The complexity is13.715719 standard deviations from the mean.
+The complexity is 13.715719 standard deviations from the mean.
 Because this is greater than the 3 standard deviation threshold the payload is considered an anomaly.
 In this scenario the standard deviation threshold was increased until only a small number of anomalies were detected.